canchebagur/smr3961/README.md

 ## Arduino Ecosystem Installation

-To use the Nicla Vision board with the Arduino ecosystem tools, you need to install the following:
+To use the Nicla Vision board with the Arduino ecosystem tools, we need to install the following:

 - **IDE**: [Arduino IDE 2.0+](https://www.arduino.cc/en/software) and [OpenMV v4.0+](https://openmv.io/pages/download).
 - **Core**: `Arduino Mbed OS Nicla Boards` (installation via the Boards Manager of the Arduino IDE).